Academic Quality Assurance | Study Abroad – UK

 Keeping track of earned credits throughout the degree helps prevent graduation delays.

-Another key part of Exeter academic progression is moving successfully from one year of study to the next.
+Another important part of Exeter academic progression is successfully moving from one year of study to the next.
+Progression requirements help ensure that students have achieved the necessary academic standards, knowledge, and skills before advancing to the next stage of their degree.

 Students are normally expected to: